iswekshasingh/fashion-lookbook/README.md

 # fashion-lookbook
-A minimum fashion showcase website built with pure HTML &amp; CSS.
+A minimum fashion showcase website built with pure HTML and CSS.